AGralin/Financial_Databases_SQL/README.md

-- Used SQL to analyze historical credit card transactions and consumption patterns in order to identify possible fraudulent transactions.

 **PART 1:**
 - There is some evidence to suggest that a credit card has been hacked.
 The card holder with the most transactions under 2 dollars is 8.
 There are many other cards with 7 and 6 transactions (under $2), so some of these cards could be hacked.